nueces/qcase/README.md

 - Modify the terraform backend configurations to remove the hardcoded values and provided that values via cli arguments

+## FIXME:

+- The `applications-qweb` workflow does not post the log into the pr.

 ### Missing pieces:
 - LB configuration.